-A state entity shall not enter into a contract with an individual or company if the contract is related to construction or the provision of services, supplies, or information technology unless the contract includes a written certification that such individual or company is not currently engaged in, and agrees for the duration of the contract not to engage in, a boycott of Israel: "Contractor certifies that Contractor is not currently engaged in, and agrees for the duration of the contract of Israel, as defined in (O.C.G.A.)
+A state entity shall not enter into a contract with a company if the contract is related to construction or the provision of services, supplies, or information technology unless the contract includes a written certification that such company is not currently engaged in, and agrees for the duration of the contract not to engage in, a boycott of Israel: "Contractor certifies that Contractor is not currently engaged in, and agrees for the duration of the contract of Israel in O.C.G.A.
 Section 50-5-85."